Feature-driven development: Metamodel (Metamodelling)

 Metamodelling helps visualize both the processes and the data of a method.
 This allows methods to be compared, and method fragments in the method engineering process can easily be reused.
-Usage of this technique is consistent with UML standards.
+The usage of this technique is consistent with UML standards.

 The left side of the metadata model shows the five basic activities involved in a software development project using FDD.
 The activities all contain sub-activities that corresponding to sub-activities in the FDD process description.
 The right side of the model shows the concepts involved.
 These concepts originate from the activities depicted in the left side of the diagram.